robodave94/L2CS-Net/README.md

 See file demo_gd for gaze detection code implementation

-TODO:: Working on entropy calculation now.
+TODO:: Working on entropy calculation now, script works but want operational for two multiple gaze engagement mechanisms

+TODO:: tracking, ontop of the following object, I also want to integrate tracking metrics, this will need to be done on the next layers as a